ADI-R Diagnostic Instrument

 Ann Le Couteur, M.B.B.S., Catherine Lord, Ph.D., and Michael Rutter, M.D., F.R.S.

 The Autism Diagnostic Interview-Revised (ADI-R; Le Couteur, Lord, & Rutter, 2003; Rutter, Le Couteur & Lord, 2003) is a semi-structured diagnostic interview to assess behaviors related to autism or autistic spectrum disorders (see also Lord et al., 1994).
 Based on DSM-IV and ICD-10 criteria for autism and pervasive developmental disorders, the ADI-R contains questions about children's early development, communication, social interaction, and patterns of behaviors.
-The ADI-R yields scores for current behaviors and history and results in cutoff scores indicating presence of autism.
-A classification of autism is given when scores in all 3 domains of communication, social interaction, and patterns of behavior meet or exceed the specified cutoffs, and onset of the disorder is evident by age 3.
+The ADI-R yields scores for current behaviors and history and results in cutoff scores indicating the presence of autism.
+A classification of autism is given when scores in all 3 domains of communication, social interaction, and patterns of behavior meet or exceed the specified cutoffs, and the onset of the disorder is evident by age 3.

 Inter-rater and test-retest reliability, as well as internal validity, have been demonstrated for the ADI-R. The ADI-R and its previous version, the ADI, have been widely used in research and in academic centers for over 15 years.